-Darren Robbins, Community Resources Manager, Coventry City Council you to prioritise areas to focus on in terms of workforce planning for the future.
+Darren Robbins, Community Resources Manager, Coventry City Council

 Workforce productivity links closely to quality improvement and the 'well-led' key line of enquiry in Care Quality Commission (CQC) inspections.
 You can include information about how your service is using the model and tools, what you've learned to date and what you plan to do next, in your annual CQC Provider Information Return.
 The model and tools can also be used to support productivity and quality improvement.